 [00:21:23] Extensive discussions of methodology is also a big thing that gets reduced or cut when you’re moving from a dissertation to a book.
 Now, yes, books should mention methodology.
 Every book needs to explain to readers how you studied the thing that you studied.
 What methodology did you use?
 How did you find the people that you interviewed, if you interviewed people?
 What texts did you analyze, if you did textual analysis?
 What specific archival materials did you focus on, if you focused on archival materials?

 Yes, methodology should be in a book, but it needs to be a relatively small section of the book.
 It usually gets put in the introduction as a section, and we’re talking a few pages at most.
 This will vary by field and some social science fields have more extensive methodology sections than humanities fields or interdisciplinary fields.
 But regardless of fields, the methodologies section from a dissertation is going to be much, much larger, and that’s because the methodology section in a dissertation often functions as a secondary literature review.
 Student authors often explain all of the methodologies in their field and why they picked the one that they did as well as why they didn’t pick the ones that they didn’t.
 That’s fine for a dissertation.
-Again, you’re demonstrating that you understand this field, that you have mastery over this field, that you know how people in this field study things, which means you’re also explaining the various methodologies available in your field.
+Again, you’re demonstrating that you understand this field, that you have competence in this field, that you know how people in this field study things, which means you’re also explaining the various methodologies available in your field.
 Chances are you’re not using all of those methodologies, but you’re still explaining how they work in your dissertation.

 [00:23:08] In a book, you don’t need to explain the stuff that you’re not doing.
 You need to keep your focus on the stuff that you are doing.
 So the methodology sections that are about all of these fabulous other methodologies that other people in your field are employing, but you didn’t, all of that gets cut for the book version.
 Readers need to know in the book version how you studied the thing that you studied and then what you have to say about it.